 All the vertices $\mathrm{v} \in \mathscr{V}(\mathcal{X})$ should remain within the polygon $\mathrm{P}$ and the corresponding constraints is defined in Eqn \eqref{eqn:StaticObstacleVerticesConstr}

-To ensure $\mathscr{V} \subset \mathrm{P}$, the number of constraints in Eqn. \eqref{eqn:StaticObstacleVerticesConstr} can increase significantly, which results in increased computational complexity.
-The no. of constraints can be reduced if a bounding circle is considered instead of bounding polygons.
+To ensure $\mathscr{V} \subset \mathrm{P}$, the number of constraints in Eqn. \eqref{eqn:StaticObstacleVerticesConstr} increases significantly, which results in increased computational complexity.
+The constraints can be reduced if a bounding circle is considered instead of bounding polygons.
 The outer vertices of a rigid body are considered to remain within a circumscribing circle defined for the body.
-The implementation of circumscribing circle from a polygonal shape is described in the rest of this subsection.
+The implementation of circumscribing a circle from a polygonal shape is described in the rest of this subsection.

 Consider the base of the MMRs to be within a circumscribing circle of radius $r_{base}$, and the center located at $p_i$.
 Similarly, the object is within a circumscribing circle of radius $r_{obj}$ located at $p$, its CoM.
-The dashed circles in Fig. \ref{sca:fig} show the enclosed region for one of the base and the object.
-A set of linear inequality constraints of a closed convex polygon imposed on the circumscribing circles of MMR's base and the object.
-It ensures static obstacles avoidance $\mathcal{B}(\mathcal{X}) \cap \mathcal{O} = \emptyset$ as follows
+The dashed circles in Fig. \ref{sca:fig} show the enclosed region for one of the mobile bases and the object.
+A set of linear inequality constraints of a closed convex polygon imposed on the circumscribing circles of MMR's base and the object ensures static obstacles avoidance $\mathcal{B}(\mathcal{X}) \cap \mathcal{O} = \emptyset$ as follows

 where $d_{safe}$ is the safety distance.
 We know that if any two circles remain within a convex polygon, the region, defined by their two common external tangents and the circles, would be within the same polytope because of the convexity property.
 No static obstacle avoidance constraints for the MMR's arms would be required if the the MMR's arm is within the dashed tangent line of the two circumscribing circles shown in Fig. \ref{sca:fig} while the MMR's base and the object remain within the static obstacle-free polygons.